lancedb/lancedb/docs/src/fts.md

 query syntax, see Tantivy's [query parser rules](https://docs.rs/tantivy/latest/tantivy/query/struct.QueryParser.html).

 !!! tip "Note"
-    The query parser will raise an exception on queries that is ambiguous.
-For example, in the query `they could have been dogs OR cats`, `OR` is all caps so it is considered a keyword.
+    The query parser will raise an exception on queries that are ambiguous.
+For example, in the query `they could have been dogs OR cats`, `OR` is capitalized so it's considered a keyword query operator.
 But it's ambiguous how the left part should be treated.
-So if you search for that as is, you'll get `Syntax Error: they could have been dogs OR cats`
+So if you submit this search query as is, you'll get `Syntax Error: they could have been dogs OR cats`.

     ```py
     # This raises a syntax error